Music Assistant - Comprehensive Music Server for Smart Home

 - Automations - start music based on events

-- Announcements - interrupt music for announcements during playback
+- Notifications - during playback you can interrupt music for announcements

 - Voice control - control music by voice through HA voice assistant

-- Dashboards - add music controls to your dashboards
+- Dashboards - add music control to your dashboards

 - Scenes - play specific music as part of a scene